 SIMONE SMITH

-Simone's latest short film THE MöBIUS TRIP was supported by Short Circuit/BFI-Network, and is now in the festival circuit, premiering at the Glasgow Short Film Festival and winning another Jury Special Mention Award praised for its "radicalism" and "strong and adventurous cinematic vision."
-Since then, it has gone onto screen at 40+ festivals worldwide and won 13 awards, including the UK Special Mention at Encounters, Best Film at Torino Underground, Best Midnight Movie at Final Girls Berlin, the Grand Jury Award at Chicago Underground Film Festival, and made the prestigious BIFA-longlist for Best British Short Film.
+THE MöBIUS TRIP, supported by Short Circuit/BFI-Network, premiered at the Glasgow Short Film Festival and won another Jury Special Mention Award praised for its "radicalism" and "strong and adventurous cinematic vision."
+It has since screened at 50+ festivals worldwide and won 15 awards - including Best Directing, Best Editing and Best Sound Design - alongside the UK Special Mention at Encounters, Best Film at Torino Underground, Best Midnight Movie at Final Girls Berlin, the Grand Jury Award at Chicago Underground Film Festival.
+It also made the prestigious BIFA-longlist for Best British Short Film.

-Simone is an EIFF Talent Lab participant of 2019, a BFI Network@LFF participant for 2023, a Glasgow Film Talent mentee for 2024, and has two feature films in development with BFI Network and Screen Scotland: IT'S TOO LATE YOU CAN'T SAVE ME and UNTIL SHE BLEEDS
+Simone is an EIFF Talent Lab alumna (2019), a BFI Network@LFF participant (2023), a Glasgow Film Talent mentee (2024), and a Screen International Rising Star.
+She has three feature films in development: UNTIL SHE BLEEDS /// IT'S TOO LATE YOU CAN'T SAVE ME /// and OH, VIRGINIA!

 "My work is a constant work-in-progress where I aspire to explore freely through instinct, and without any kind of pre-conception the construction of the still and moving image.
 I follow my instincts and emotions, expressing what I can't not express.
 It is animal, intimate, instinctive, a place to be both violent and tender, a diary of visual exercises with multiple interpretations, a spiritual place."